oneapi-src/oneAPI-samples/DirectProgramming/DPC++/ParallelPatterns/dpc_reduce/README.md

 The parallel computations are performed using oneTBB and oneAPI DPC++ library (oneDPL).

-This example also demonstrates how to incorporate Data Parallel PC++ into a MPI program.
-Using Data Parallel C++, the code sample runs multiple MPI ranks to distribute the calculation of the number Pi.
-Each rank offloads the computation to an accelerator (GPU/CPU) using Intel DPC++ compiler to compute a partial compution of the number Pi.

 ## Key Implementation Details
 The basic DPC++ implementation explained in the code includes accessor, kernels, queues, buffers as well as some oneDPL library calls.